Jabulani-N/tutorials_and_playground/tutorials/articles/python/Python Venv Creation and Usage.md

 when your venv is created, you'll need to work in the "context" of it to use the virtual python installment and its modules.

-Start your line with `python -m` to work in the venv's context.
+Start your line with `python ` to work in the venv's context.
+To use a module like `pip` or `PyInstaller`, start your line with `python -m moduleName`